May Revision Released: Schools Get More — With One Catch (EdSource)

 For school districts and the people who work in them, the May Revision is often the most consequential budget moment of the year.

-Prop 98 Guarantee Level
+Prop 98 Guarantee — Legislature Demanded Repayment Schedule

 May Revision vs. January Proposal — Education Programs